-10. The Synod of New York overtures the General Synod to instruct the Commission on Church Order to review the apparent conflict between the two systems of government at work in the RCA, viz. the centralized and directed government of the General Synod Council and the widely conversational and bottom-up government of our historic polity, to include:

-- Re-examining the Carver model for Policy Governance, its principles in comparison and contrast to those of our polity, its costs and benefits after two decades of use, its critique from outside the GSC, with attention to its restrictions on interaction with the staff and on communication in general, and its effect on the organizational health of the RCA, - Consulting the officers and stated clerks of all the classes and regional synods, as well as other General Synod commissions, - Investigating the governance policies of our partner denominations in Full Communion; such as the more open governance of the ELCA, - And reporting to the General Synod of 2025.
+- 5. The Classis of Mid-Hudson overtures the General Synod to instruct the Commission on Church Order to review the apparent conflict between the two systems of government at work in the RCA, namely the centralized and directed government of the General Synod Council and the widely conversational and bottom-up government of our historic polity, to include: - Re-examining the Carver model for policy governance, its principles in comparison and contrast to those of our polity, its costs and benefits after two decades of use, its critique from outside the GSC, with attention to its restrictions on interaction with the staff and on communication in general, and its effect on the organizational health of the RCA; - Consulting the officers and stated clerks of all the classes and regional synods, as well as other General Synod commissions; - Investigating the governance policies of our partner denominations in full communion, such as the more open governance of the Evangelical Lutheran Church in America (ELCA); - And reporting to the General Synod of 2025.

 - 1. There is increasing discontent with the Carver model within the RCA and a growing worry that its use has lessened our organizational health and might even have aggravated our denominational dysfunction and division. - 2.
-Our Full Communion partners do not use the Carver model, and the ELCA, for example, has a very open governance and communication system. - 3.
-The Carver model was designed and is appropriate for corporations unlike the RCA.
+Our full communion partners do not use the Carver model, and the ELCA, for example, has a very open governance and communication system. - 3.
+The Carver model was designed and is appropriate for corporations, unlike the RCA.
 While it may be great for driving a truck, it is not designed for driving a bus.
-The second "Key Theme" of the Vision 2020 report suggests that the RCA needs to keep shifting away form a "product delivery" model directed by "headquarters." - 4.
-The Carver model might well be appropriate for Board-organized ministries that report to or are accountable to the General Synod, but it is a different matter whether it is appropriate to the General Synod's executive committee, when the General Synod itself is a meeting of the classes and regional synods. - 5.
-As the commissions are regularly reviewed, the General Synod Council should be as well, especially with a view towards how it might be "transformed and transforming." - 6.
-It has been twenty years since the General Synod Council adopted the Carver model in November of 2003.
+The second "Key Theme" of the Vision 2020 report suggests that the RCA needs to keep shifting away from a "product delivery" model directed by "headquarters." - 4.
+The Carver model might well be appropriate for board-organized ministries that report to or are accountable to the General Synod, but it is a different matter whether it is appropriate to the General Synod's executive committee, when the General Synod itself is a meeting of the classes and regional synods. - 5.
+As the commissions are regularly reviewed, the General Synod Council should be as well, especially with a view towards how it might be "transformed and transforming."

+- 6. It has been 20 years since the General Synod Council adopted the Carver model in November of 2003.
 It is time to review the RCA's experience of its costs and benefits. - 7.
-The Church Order Commission advised the General Synod of 2005 on some "cautions" about the Carver model, and after twenty years it is worth reviewing how those cautions have panned out.
+The Commission on Church Order advised the General Synod of 2005 on some "cautions" about the Carver model, and after 20 years, it is worth reviewing how those cautions have panned out.